OSGeo/OSGeoLive-doc/doc/overview/52nSOS_overview.rst

 The 52°North `Sensor Observation Service (SOS) <http://www.opengeospatial.org/standards/sos>`__ supports the interoperable provision of live and archived sensor observation data.
-A sensor could be a water meter in a stream, a weather station, or an air quality monitoring station.
+A sensor could be a water level meter in a stream, a weather station, or an air quality monitoring station.

 @SCREENSHOT_52nSOS@